lee212/simpleazure/README.rst

 .. code-block:: python

-        from simpleazure.simpleazure import SimpleAzure as saz
+        from simpleazure import SimpleAzure as saz

         azure = saz()
-        azure.create_vm()
+        azure.asm.create_vm()

 Status can be seen here.